Can you buy a house without a Realtor?

 Here’s what you’ll have to do yourself if you buy a house without a Realtor:

-_Find homes that match your budget and needs.
+_ Find homes that match your budget and needs.
 Property search sites give you a sampling of what’s available, but you’ll have to research whether asking prices are justified based on comparable home sales in the area.

-_Dig up facts on a neighborhood, including ones that a seller might not disclose that could be important to you.
+_ Dig up facts on a neighborhood, including ones that a seller might not disclose that could be important to you.

-_Negotiate an offer, including the price and other clauses and contingencies in the purchase agreement.
+_ Negotiate an offer, including the price and other clauses and contingencies in the purchase agreement.

-_Navigate the home inspection, and negotiate repairs or credits with the seller.
+_ Navigate the home inspection, and negotiate repairs or credits with the seller.

-_Decipher paperwork that could be filled with complex jargon and terms you don’t understand.
+_ Decipher paperwork that could be filled with complex jargon and terms you don’t understand.

-_Request and review seller disclosures.
+_ Request and review seller disclosures.
 You might not know what to ask for or what sellers in your state are required to disclose.

 BUYER HORROR STORIES